Legendree/citizen/README.md

 I might extend it a bit later and add it myself as a nice example, or maybe not.

 p.s. why did I called it 'Citizen' like its some kind of library?
 I don't know I just like the sound of it leave me alone.

+p.s.s.
+If you need to handle sockets you are encourged to use [Phoenix Framework](https://phoenixframework.org/) as it gives you everything you need and does it great, unless you are some kind of masochist.